This picturesque colonnaded Ancient Roman courtyard (or peristyle) lies at the very heart of Diocletian's Palace. In summer you can...

 Facing the harbour, Diocletian’s Palace is one of the most imposing Roman ruins in existence and where you’ll spend most of your time while in Split.
 Don’t expect a palace though, nor a museum – this is the city's living heart, its labyrinthine streets packed with people, bars, shops and restaurants.
-A military fortress, imperial residence and fortified town, the palace measures 215m from east to west and is 181m wide at the southernmost point, altogether covering 31,000 sq metres.
+Built as a military fortress, imperial residence and fortified town, the palace measures 215m from north to south and 180m east to west, altogether covering 38,700 sq metres.

-Although the original structure was modified in the Middle Ages, the alterations have only served to increase the allure of this fascinating site.
-The palace was built from lustrous white stone from the island of Brač, and construction lasted 10 years.
+Although the original structure has been added to continuously over the millennia, the alterations have only served to increase the allure of this fascinating site.
+The palace was built in the 4th century from lustrous white stone transported from the island of Brač, and construction lasted 10 years.
 Diocletian spared no expense, importing marble from Italy and Greece, and columns and sphinxes from Egypt.

-Each wall has a gate named after a metal: at the northern end is the Golden Gate, while the southern end has the Bronze Gate.
-The eastern gate is the Silver Gate and to the west is the Iron Gate.
+Each wall has a gate at its centre, named after a metal: the Golden Gate (north), Bronze Gate (south), Silver Gate (east) and Iron Gate (west).
 Between the eastern and western gates there’s a straight road (Krešimirova; also known as Decumanus), which separates the imperial residence on the southern side, with its state rooms and temples, from the northern side, once used by soldiers and servants.
-The Bronze Gate, in the southern wall, led from the living quarters to the sea.
-Just beyond the palace walls are two city landmarks made by sculptor Ivan Meštrović; the medieval bishop Grgur Ninski guards the Golden Gate and the literary scholar Marko Marulić watches over Trg Braće Radić (Voćni Trg) just off Riva.